philipdev/stateflow/README.md

 **Properties**

 - type `string` - 'begin': initial state on flow start, 'state': normal state (default), 'end': flow terminates when this state
-- action `action` - executed when the state becomes active, when the action property is a string then it lookup the function the previously registerAction(), when action is an object the flow will create a sub flow which will be started when the state becomes active.
+- action `action` - executed when the state becomes active, defined a function, action name to use a registered action or subflow object flow defintion.
 - on `object` - key is state completion event value is the next state to goto.

 <a name="flowDefinition"></a>